 - 8 to 10 curry leaves (kadi patta)

 - 1 teaspoon green chili (hari mirch), chopped or ½ red chilli powder

-The batter would thicken and keep on thickening. keep on stirring.
+- The batter would thicken and keep on thickening, so keep on stirring.

-It took me 25 minutes to get the correct consistency on a low flame.
+It takes me 25 minutes to get the correct consistency on a low flame.

 Cut into equal sized strips and gently roll each strip tightly.

-then add curry leaves, green chilies and fry for a few seconds.
+- Add curry leaves, green chilies and fry for a few seconds to the oil

 - Look for the accurate consistency of khandwi batter.
 Thick consistency makes spreading of the khandvi mixture difficult